ChristofSeiler/ChristofSeiler.github.io/projects.md

 * R package: [github](https://github.com/ChristofSeiler/CovRegFC)
 * Data analysis workflow: [github](https://github.com/ChristofSeiler/CovRegFC_HCP)

-## Data Integration and Analysis in Neuroscience
+## Heterogeneity: Data Integration and Analysis in Neuroscience

 We combine heterogeneous brain data (structural and diffusion images with cognitive tests) to explain how neuroanatomical differences are associated with cognition in girls with Turner syndrome.